-I am a Principal Lecturer in Applied Linguistics at Anglia Ruskin University in Cambridge, where I am also a Deputy Head of School of Humanities and Social Sciences.
-My other roles involve being Course Leader for the MA Applied Linguistics and TESOL (Distance Learning).
+I am an Associate Professor of Applied Linguistics at Anglia Ruskin University in Cambridge, where I am also a Deputy Head of School of Humanities and Social Sciences.

 I hold a DPhil in Linguistics from the University of Sussex and a PG Cert in Social Research Methods, also from Sussex.
 I’m an applied linguist in the Brumfitian sense: I’m interested in ‘real-world problems in which language is a central issue’ (Brumfit 1997).
 Most of my research focuses in language and migration and issues related to linguistic and cultural identities.

 I am currently the Deputy Chair of the QAA Subject Benchmark Advisory Group for Linguistics.
 I am on editorial boards of the Asian EFL Journal and the Journal of Research Design and Statistics in Linguistics and Communication Science, and I was a member of the Executive Committee of BAAL from 2010 until 2015.

 When I’m not at work, I am a (perpetually injured) runner, scuba diver and general outdoor person.
 Find me up a hill or in the water.